Many people view anxiety as an illness, but it may be helpful to realize it’s a normal human emotion in response to fear or stress.

 GABA: The supplement GABA, sold online and at health food stores, may help calm anxious people.
 Remember, benzos act on GABA receptors in the brain.
 Short for gamma-aminobutyic acid, GABA is a brain transmitter that counteracts the action of another neurotransmitter, glutamate, which increases your excitability.
 Researchers found individuals who ate chocolate enriched with GABA before doing an arithmetic assignment were less stressed after they finished than those who didn’t eat the GABA chocolate.

 Ginkgo: This herb is often used for memory disorders, thinking disorders, and conditions that seem to be due to reduced blood flow in the brain, including memory loss, difficulty concentrating and mood disturbances.
+See scientific evidence supporting the health benefits of Gingko here.
 Ginkgo biloba is one of the longest living tree species in the world and its medicinal uses date back to BC times.
 Ginkgo interacts with many medicines, so talk to your health care provider.

 Kava: A plant native to the South Pacific, kava has been used for thousands of years by natives.
 It acts on brain and other parts of the central nervous system.
 The kava root is used for medicine, often to calm anxiety, stress, depression, migraines, feelings of restlessness and sleep problems.
 Studies have found it to be a promising option for anxiety.
 However, there are some major safety concerns with kava, ranging from liver disease to death, so consult your doctor before using it.